The Bankrate promise

 A parking ticket likely will not raise your auto insurance.
 However, unpaid parking tickets sent to collections could potentially affect your credit-based insurance score.
 Some car insurance companies will review your credit-based insurance score to decide whether to insure you, and to determine the cost of your car insurance.

 That means unpaid parking tickets could affect your premium.
 However, in states such as California, Hawaii and Massachusetts, car insurance companies are not allowed to use your credit score as one of the factors that determine the cost of your car insurance.
 In that case, unpaid parking tickets would have no effect on your vehicle insurance premiums.

 How to avoid letting parking tickets increase insurance rates

-- Send a letter in writing to the municipality as soon as possible if you feel the ticket was a mistake, explaining why you feel the ticket was wrong.
+- Send a letter in writing to the municipality as soon as possible if you feel the ticket was a mistake, explaining why you feel the ticket was unwarranted under the circumstances.
 Attach a copy of the ticket, contact information and supporting evidence, such as pictures of the broken meter or of the partially covered or damaged “no parking” sign.

 - Talk to the city or county about a payment plan or other arrangements if you are unable to pay it right away.
 The city may be able to freeze further late fees so you can catch up on paying your outstanding fines.

 - Ask family to lend you the money to pay off the tickets.
 You can then pay your family back without worrying about more late fees and collections.